Instructor of Music

 - Music Appreciation

-Originally from Cleveland, Ohio, Jeff LaQuatra has been described as “a guitarist of enormous talent, both musically and technically” (Classical Guitar Magazine).
-Jeff performs throughout Colorado as a classical guitar soloist and as a member of numerous chamber music ensembles.
-In 1996, Jeff was awarded first prize in the Oswald Rantucci Guitar Competition in Buffalo, New York.
+A 2022 recipient of Colorado State University’s Excellence in Teaching Award, Jeff LaQuatra has been described as “a guitarist of enormous talent, both musically and technically.”
+(Classical Guitar Magazine) In 1996, Jeff was awarded first prize in the Oswald Rantucci Guitar Competition in Buffalo, New York.
 He has also won top prize in competitions sponsored by The Fortnightly Music Club of Cleveland and The Three Arts Club of Lakewood (Ohio).